 Treatment of telangiectasias is one of the most difficult problems associated with rosacea.
 Use of a pulsed dye laser (PDL) may be effective in advanced cases.
 Facial telangiectasis is also amenable to pulsed light sources.
-The pulsed dye laser was initially developed to treat port-wine stains and has also become the treatment of choice for many acquired vascular lesions including telangiectasias.
+The PDL was initially developed to treat port-wine stains and has also become the treatment of choice for many acquired vascular lesions including telangiectasias.
 Pulses must not be overlapped by more than 10% to reduce the risk of scarring and textural changes.
 PhotoDerm® VL is an intense pulsed light source that emits light at variable pulse durations, intervals and wavelengths.
 PhotoDerm® PL also is a non-invasive medical system that uses light therapy for skin treatment.
-The VersaPulse laser provides four different wavelengths in a single machine and can be used to treat facial telangiectasias and portwine stains.
-Rothfleisch et al reported in an article of a study by Lowe et al that 24 of 27 patients had good to excellent results of reduction of telangiectasia, erythema and overall appearance with one to three treatments with the PDL.
-Papules and pustules were decreased in 59% of the patients and no side effects.
-Many of the patients with clinical improvement were also able to reduce the dosage of topical or systemic antibiotic therapy.
-Jasim et al reported on 12 patients with rosacea-associated telangiectasia and received pulsed dye laser treatment.
-After one treatment nine of 12 patients had at least 25% improvement in their rosacea-associated telangiectasia.
+The VersaPulse® laser provides four different wavelengths in a single machine and can be used to treat facial telangiectasias and portwine stains.
+Rothfleisch et al reported in an article of a study by Lowe et al that twenty-four of twenty-seven individuals had good to excellent results of reduction of telangiectasia, erythema and overall appearance with 1 to 3 treatments with the PDL.
+Papules and pustules were decreased in 59% of the individuals and no side effects.
+Many of the individuals with clinical improvement were also able to reduce the dosage of topical or systemic antibiotic therapy.
+Jasim et al reported on twelve individuals with rosacea-associated telangiectasia and received pulsed dye laser treatment.
+After 1 treatment, 9 of 12 individuals had at least 25% improvement in their rosacea-associated telangiectasia.

-The American Academy of Dermatology in their Academy Guidelines of Care for Laser Surgery lists facial and truncal telangiectases with a source of rosacea to be responsive to continuous and quasi-continuous-wave laser treatment and to pulsed lasers and pulsed light sources.
-Pulsed and scanned CO2 lasers are effective for rhinophyma as well.
+The American Academy of Dermatology in their Academy Guidelines of Care for Laser Surgery lists facial and truncal telangiectases with a source of rosacea to be responsive to continuous and quasi-continuous-wave laser treatment, pulsed lasers and pulsed light sources.
+Pulsed and scanned carbon-dioxide (CO2) lasers are effective for rhinophyma as well.

-Nonpharmacologic therapy has also been tried in patients who cannot tolerate or do not want to use pharmacologic treatments.
+Nonpharmacologic therapy has also been tried in individuals who cannot tolerate or do not want to use pharmacologic treatments.
 To reduce visible blood vessels, treat rhinophyma, reduce redness, and improve appearance, various techniques have been used such as laser and light therapy, dermabrasion, chemical peels, surgical debulking, and electrosurgery.
-Various lasers used include low-powered electrical devices and vascular light lasers to remove telangiectasias, co2 lasers to remove unwanted tissue from rhinophyma and reshape the nose and intense pulsed lights that generate multiple wavelengths to treat a broader spectrum of tissue.
+Various lasers used include low-powered electrical devices and vascular light lasers to remove telangiectasias, carbon dioxide lasers to remove unwanted tissue from rhinophyma and reshape the nose, and intense pulsed lights that generate multiple wavelengths to treat a broader spectrum of tissue.